-There's a story in Luke's account of the life of Jesus where Jesus encounters ten lepers.
-In the story, Jesus tells all of them to head down the road and they will be healed on the way.
-And then the story ends like this:
+There's a story in Luke's gospel where Jesus encounters ten men suffering from leprosy.
+When he saw them, Jesus told them to head down the road to go see the priest and then they would be healed on the way.
+From there Luke records the rest of the story like this:

 Then one of them, when he saw that he was healed, turned back, praising God with a loud voice; and he fell on his face at Jesus’ feet, giving him thanks.
 Now he was a Samaritan.
 Then Jesus answered, “Were not ten cleansed?
 Where are the nine?
 Was no one found to return and give praise to God except this foreigner?”
 And he said to him, “Rise and go your way; your faith has made you well.”
 (Luke 17:15-19)

-We might make the observation that Jesus seemed to expect more from them than just their willingness to believe and walk in faith.
-When only one of the lepers returns, we notice that Jesus seems to have expected this sort of response from the entire group.
-“Were not ten cleansed?
-Where are the nine?
-Was no one found to return and give praise to God except this foreigner?”
+In reading how this story plays out, it seems that Jesus expected more from these ten men than just their willingness to believe him and start walking in faith.
+Because when only one of the ten men return, we notice that Jesus seems to act like he expected this sort of response from all of them.
+He says, “Were not all ten cleansed?
+Then where are the other nine?
+Was no one else willing to return and give praise to God except this one guy?”

-There is a particular type of faith that we can possess which is the same type of faith that we see in the nine who didn't return.
+You see, there is a particular type of faith that we can possess which is the same type of faith that we see in the nine men who didn't return.
 It is a faith that is commonly birthed from experiencing circumstances of great desperation.
-It's a faith that cries out to God for mercy and is even willing to try anything the Lord might prescribe.
-However, it's a faith that at its core is seeking personal gain rather than God’s loving grace.
-It's a faith that cares more about what God has to offer rather than the offer of God Himself.
+It's a faith that cries out to God for mercy and is even willing to try anything that the Lord might prescribe.
+But it's a faith that at its core is seeking a personal blessing rather than a new relationship with Jesus.
+It's a faith that cares more about what God has to offer rather than the offer of God himself.

-The nine lepers were so eager to be declared clean and return to a life of normalcy within their community that the thought of returning to Jesus didn’t seem to even cross their mind.
-Often times, we can be quick to respond in faith when we want or need something, but then immediately after we get what we want or need an ungrateful forgetfulness quickly replaces that desperate faith that we seemed to possess.
+Often times, we can be quick to respond in faith when we want or need something, but then immediately after we get what we want or need an ungrateful forgetfulness quickly replaces that desperate faith that we seemed to possess at the start.

-Great need gives birth to faith, but abundance can kill it quickly.
+Great need can give birth to powerful faith, but abundance can kill it quickly.

 Beware of a heart that expects grace rather than one that is amazed by grace.